Icohen007/banker/README.md

-# Banker Biga Bid
+# Banker

-Biga bid test
+Company home assignment
 made with React, Node.js, Express and Redis.

 ### How to use